anhdanggit/MiEdu-Analytics/Tutorials/10-AB-Testing.md

 		- If the difference is significant, the `t-value` will locate to two tails of the distribution

 ![[tutorial10.6.png]]

+> Beyond Frequentist: Bayesian AB approach is becoming more and more popular.
+You can practice the Bayesian AB test in [exploratory.io](https://blog.exploratory.io/an-introduction-to-bayesian-a-b-testing-in-exploratory-cb5a7ad80963)

 #### P-value
 > Now, we come to the most important concept